 ERSP 2012 was instituted with effect from July 16, 2012 to issue equity shares of nominal value of Rs 10 each.
 Shares under this program are granted to employees at an exercise price of not less than Rs 10 per equity share or such higher price as determined by the Nomination and Remuneration Committee.
-Shares shall vest over such term as determined by the Nomination and Remuneration Committee not exceeding ten years from the date of the grant.
+Shares shall vest over such term as determined by the Nomination and Remuneration Committee in text.
 All shares will have a minimum lock in period of one year from the date of allotment.